hjtejuco123/ThesisFormat-Chapters-1-3/README.md

 - Behavioral Change Theory – Suggests that timely cues and feedback improve habit formation.
 - Adaptive Systems Theory – Supports dynamic system responses based on user data

+### Theoretical Framework

+This study is anchored on Human–Computer Interaction (HCI) Theory, Behavioral Change Theory, and Adaptive Systems Theory, and is operationalized through algorithmic models from computer science.

+- Human–Computer Interaction (HCI) Theory

+-- HCI theory guides the design of SmartTask to ensure usability, learnability, and reduced cognitive load.
+Algorithmic prioritization and scheduling techniques, such as priority scoring and Earliest Deadline First (EDF), limit information overload by surfacing only the most relevant tasks.
+Adaptive reminder timing further improves user experience by minimizing disruptive interactions.

+Behavioral Change Theory

+Behavioral Change Theory supports the use of timely cues and feedback to encourage habit formation and improved task completion.
+SmartTask implements this theory through learning-based algorithms, including contextual multi-armed bandits and reinforcement learning, which optimize reminder timing and frequency based on user response and task completion outcomes.

+Adaptive Systems Theory

+Adaptive Systems Theory underpins SmartTask’s ability to dynamically adjust its behavior using user data.
+Machine learning and data analytics algorithms—including supervised learning, clustering, time-series analysis, and anomaly detection—enable the system to continuously learn from user interactions and evolve its reminder strategies and productivity insights.

+Integrative Perspective

+Together, these theories provide the conceptual foundation, while the algorithms serve as the mechanisms that operationalize theoretical principles into system behavior, resulting in improved task completion and time management.

 ### Definition of Terms

 - Intelligent Reminder – A system-generated notification that adapts based on user behavior.